 Canned butter is not quite as smooth as fresh butter, but if you are wanting a smooth, healthy spread, you can make the same recipe posted earlier with olive oil or canola oil.
 Just scrape butter from an 8 oz jar into the food processor or blender.

 Add 1/3 cup oil.
-If you have canned your butter in larger jars, adjust amounts.
+If you have canned your butter in larger jars, adjust amounts of oil.
 For example, a 1 pt jar of butter would require 2/3 cups of oil.

 Process until smooth